Don’t just learn to manage. Learn to lead.

 Vanderbilt’s Leadership Development Program (LDP) gives you ample practice as both an individual leader and a team member.

-Woven throughout the Vanderbilt Master of Management in Health Care (MMHC) experience, our Leadership Development Program (LDP) gives you the head start you need to manage, motivate, and lead others in a complex and ever changing health care environment.
+Embedded in the Vanderbilt Master of Management in Health Care (MMHC) experience, our desire is to help you better lead people and organizations in the complex and ever changing health care environment.
 Assess your personal leadership style, identify your strengths and challenges, and gain new insights through executive coaching.
-Leverage what you learn to better manage and motivate teams, influence stakeholders, and execute change so that you can accelerate advancement in your career and lead more effectively in your organization.
-Our program was designed to offer you access to the best-in class diagnostic tools and support you need to learn, practice, modify and grow your leadership skills.
+Take what you learn and apply them to better manage and motivate teams, influence stakeholders, and execute change so that you can accelerate advancement in your career and lead more effectively in your organization.
+We offer you access to the best-in class diagnostic tools and personalized support for you to learn, practice, modify and grow your leadership skills.

 Access leadership resources used by Fortune 500 CEOs.
 Start by assessing your personal leadership style.
-You will engage in the Hogan Assessments and Korn Ferry VOICES 360 development tools to help you uncover your strengths, improvement areas, and how you might be perceived by others.
+You will engage with the Hogan Leadership Assessment to help you uncover your strengths, improvement areas, and more importantly how you might be perceived by others.
 What you do as a leader happens in context.
 Understanding contexts and navigating through—or even shaping—those contexts is critical to you successfully leading your teams and organization.

 You will be paired with an executive coach who will help you interpret your assessment data to best understand and leverage your strengths as well as manage your potential “derailers” – areas for improvement – that can undermine your success as a manager and leader.
 Together, you and your executive coach will create your personalized leadership action plan that will help you achieve your leadership and career goals in multiple contexts.

 Put your personalized leadership action plan to work immediately in the Capstone Project and on the job.